cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 ![](/assets/mfcc_specshow_n-233.png)

-The next post will go over a quantitative analysis of tuning the DBSCAN clustering alogrithm for our application, but I also plan on optimizing the background remvoal and MFCC parameters.
+The next post will go over a quantitative tuning the DBSCAN clustering alogrithm for our application, but I also plan on optimizing the background removal and MFCC parameters, so as to ensure robust data processing even in anomalous scenarios.

 ## Unsupervised grouping of like-spectra of a select edge: Overview and application